Jonathan Miller: 1960s: Beyond the Fringe

 Miller helped to write and produce the satirical revue Beyond the Fringe, which premiered at the Edinburgh Festival in August 1960.
 This launched, in addition to his own, the careers of Alan Bennett, Peter Cook and Dudley Moore.
 Miller quit the show shortly after its move from London to Broadway in 1962, and took over as editor and presenter of the BBC's arts programme Monitor in 1965.
 The Monitor appointment arose because Miller had approached Huw Wheldon about taking up a place on the BBC's director training course.
 Wheldon assured him that he would "pick it up as he went along".

 Miller's first experience of directing a stage play was for John Osborne, whose Under Plain Cover he directed in 1962.
 In 1964, he directed the play The Old Glory by the American poet Robert Lowell in New York City.
 It was the first play produced at the American Place Theatre and starred Frank Langella, Roscoe Lee Brown, and Lester Rawlins.
 The play won five Obie Awards in 1965 including an award for "Best American Play" as well as awards for Langella, Brown and Rawlins.

-He wrote, produced, and directed an adaptation for television of Alice in Wonderland (1966) for the BBC.
-He followed this with Whistle and I'll Come to You (1968) starring Michael Hordern, a television adaptation of M. R. James's 1904 ghost story 'Oh, Whistle, and I'll Come to You, My Lad'.
+He wrote, produced, and directed Alice in Wonderland (1966) for the BBC.
+He followed this with Whistle and I'll Come to You (1968), an adaptation of M. R. James's 1904 ghost story 'Oh, Whistle, and I'll Come to You, My Lad' starring Michael Hordern.
 He produced a National Theatre Company production of The Merchant of Venice starring Laurence Olivier.
 He later resigned as associate director.